saadsalmany/packetTracerLinuxSetup/README.md

-Download Packet Tracer on ubuntu latest version 24.0.4 or higher by following given steps without breaking system stability.
+Download Packet Tracer on Ubuntu latest version 24.0.4 or higher by following the given steps without breaking system stability.

--- The packettracer package rely on old library which no longer is availabe on latest versions of ubuntu so I created a dummy replica of same dependency file to surpess the warning.
+> The packettracer package relies on an old library which is no longer available on the latest versions of Ubuntu, so I created a dummy replica of the same dependency file to suppress the warning.